Just Left Law School?

 When you’ve found a firm that looks promising, look at its website.
 Most firms will have a page of vacancies.

 If there are no positions being advertised, you can always submit a speculative CV.
-You might just be lucky and your CV arrives the day someone leaves.
 Law firms do sometimes keep very good CVs on file, and it’s worth a shot!

 Search the specialist job boards.
 Lawcareers.net is an excellent resource with new paralegal and junior roles being advertised daily and offers lots of additional information and advice